Amos Boon: Football career

+In 2016, Amos joined the management team as a coach at Singapore Cricket Club (SCC).

+In 2019, Amos was nominated for NFL Division Two Coach of the Year after bringing SCC to a 4th position in the league.
+SCC was knocked out on the third round of the FA Cup.

+In 2022, he led the SCC Men's team back to 2023 Singapore Football League (SFL) 1 by finishing 2nd, and also winning honours for SCC Women's team in the SCC7's and SportCares Y10 League.

+On 30 November 2022, Amos tendered his resignation for both the Women's and the Men's teams.

+In 2023, the former S-League goalkeeper was approached to join Admiralty FC as part of its rebranding.
+Admiralty (Women's team), formed by Eastern Thunder, participated in Women's National League.
+They will be participating in the 2024 season under Eastern Thunder FC.

+In 2024, Boon lead Eastern Thunder to the 4th placing during the league phase of the Women's National League, qualifying for the knockout phase.
+Eastern Thunder eventually claimed 2nd place after losing to Mattar Sailors 2-1 in the Final.
+Boon went on to win the Coach of the Year during the Amateur Leagues Awards Night 2024.

 Wakeboard career

 During recovery from an injury in 1999, Boon started wakeboarding.
 In 2002, Boon became a member of the national wakeboarding team.

 In 2003, Boon became the president of the Wakeboard Association (Singapore).

 In 2004, Boon participated in the Asian X Games in wakeboarding and reached the semi-finals.

 Boon also co-founded a wakeboarding school, Launch Wakeboard School.

 Professional career

 In 2006, Boon started Launch Group, an events management agency, initially organising wakeboarding events.
 The company eventually change to manage artists, product launches, local and overseas conferences.

 Boon filed for bankruptcy in October 2022.